-Our latest vacancies are listed below.
-If you have the dedication and drive to join our driven and forward thinking team, please send a covering letter and your CV to our Managing Director at firstname.lastname@example.org
+We are not currently recruiting but if you have the dedication and drive to join our driven and forward thinking team, please send a covering letter and your CV to our Managing Director at firstname.lastname@example.org

 Data controller: Sine Consulting Ltd. Derwent House, Mandale Business Park, Belmont, Durham DH1 1TH email@example.com

 As part of any recruitment process, the organisation collects and processes personal data relating to job applicants.
 The organisation is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.

 The organisation collects a range of information about you.
 This includes:

 - your name, address and contact details, including email address and telephone number;

 - details of your qualifications, skills, experience and employment history;